Human Factors Researcher @ UMich

 Aug 2022 - May 2026 (Expected)

-Dissertation Title: From Dyadic to Non-dyadic Human-Autonomy Interaction, Exploring Trust Dynamics and Human Behaviors
+Dissertation Title: From Dyadic to Multi-Agent Human-Autonomy Interaction, Exploring Trust Dynamics and Human Behaviors

-Since joining ICRL (Interaction and Collaboration Research Lab) directed by Dr. X. Jessie Yang, I have been deeply involved in exploring human trust in autonomy and how individual behaviors adapt based on personal characteristics, autonomy features, and system design.
-My primary focus is on non-dyadic human-autonomy interaction (HAI), which involves multiple humans and/or intelligent agents.
+Since joining ICRL (Interaction and Collaboration Research Lab) directed by Dr. X. Jessie Yang, I have been deeply involved in applying computational and data science methods to model human trust and behaviors in human-AI interaction and collaboration.
+My primary focus is on multi-agent human-autonomy interaction (HAI), which involves multiple humans and/or intelligent agents collaborating toward a shared goal, such as defense, crowdsourced evacuation, and search-and-deliver tasks.
 My core research questions include:

 Please click here to learn more about my ongoing research studies!